nolan-h-hamilton/mcl_misc/README.md

-# mcl_misc
+# PhyThon
-Miscellaneous scripts and modules for analysis of MCL-generated gene sequence clusters
+Miscellaneous tools for phylogenetics in Python.